-Piranha (for an adult audience) was Daves attempt to do an anti-hero similar to the “Executioner” (books) or the “Punisher” (comics/movies).
-A character, who was a merciless killer of criminals.
+Piranha (for an adult audience) was Dave’s attempt to do an anti-hero similar to the “Executioner” (books) or the “Punisher” (comics/movies), a character who was a merciless killer of criminals.
 In this case, it was specifically directed at the cocaine “industry”.
 Dave was inspired by reading newspaper/magazine/book accounts of narco-billionaires who were so powerful that they could control entire countries by corrupting or killing anyone who got in their way.

 Rather than have the anti-hero battle them in the U.S. or on the borders of the U.S. “homeland” He decided ‘Piranha’ should fight a secret guerilla war right inside the drug lords’ “homeland”.
 Being in jungle territory, he should be associated with a native creature – in this case a deadly fish.

 Dave thought Toronto artist Peter Grau did his best work in these two issues.
 Peter rarely had the chance to ink his own pencils and in Piranha Is Loose, with control over both he was able to do a superb job.
 Dave was told by Peter that “Piranha” was difficult for him to do by nature of the graphic violence.
-Fortunately he was able to give me the terrible effect Dave wanted.
+Fortunately he was able to give Dave the terrible effect he wanted.

-“Piranha: Silver or Lead.”Writ., Dave Darrigo.
+|Piranha Is Loose,…: “Piranha:….”Writ., Dave Darrigo.
 Illus.
 Peter Grau.
 Let., Fred Fairfield: ….|

 An account by Dave Darrigo Dec.
 2017 of the character and what inspired Dave to conceive of it.

-Illus., Peter Grau.
 Piranha Is Loose, 1, Jan.
 1991.
 Front cover.

-Illus., Peter Grau.
 Piranha Is Loose, 2 March 1991: 20.